null

 • Put baby into bed awake (at least 5 minutes after last feed finished), dressed in an appropriate sleeping bag or sleepsuit so there is no loose bedding.

-• Turn on the white noise, ensure baby has plenty of dummies if she uses them and baby has a comforter to help her self settle.
+• Turn on the white noise, ensure baby has plenty of dummies if she uses them and if your baby is over 7 months old, a comforter to help her self settle.

-• Say your 'verbal reassurance phrase' such as 'night baby baby, see you in the morning' and leave the room.
+• Say your 'verbal reassurance phrase' such as 'night night baby, see you in the morning' and leave the room.

 • Wait for 5 minutes then do your first 'check-in'.